MichalOpoka/ecfr/cfr/title-27-Alcohol-Tobacco-Products-Firearms/chapter-II-Bureau-Alcohol-Tobacco-Firearms-Explosives-Department-Justice/subchapter-B-Firearms-Ammunition/part-478-Commerce-Firearms-Ammunition/subpart-B-Definitions/section-478.11.md

 *Licensed manufacturer.* A manufacturer licensed under the provisions of this part.

+*Local law enforcement authority.* A bureau, office, department, or other authority of a State or local government or Tribe that has jurisdiction to investigate a violation or potential violation of, or enforce, a State, local, or Tribal law.

 *Machine gun.* Any weapon which shoots, is designed to shoot, or can be readily restored to shoot, automatically more than one shot, without manual reloading, by a single function of the trigger.
 The term shall also include the frame or receiver of any such weapon, any part designed and intended solely and exclusively, or combination of parts designed and intended, for use in converting a weapon into a machine gun, and any combination of parts from which a machine gun can be assembled if such parts are in the possession or under the control of a person.
 For purposes of this definition, the term “automatically” as it modifies “shoots, is designed to shoot, or can be readily restored to shoot,” means functioning as the result of a self-acting or self-regulating mechanism that allows the firing of multiple rounds through a single function of the trigger; and “single function of the trigger” means a single pull of the trigger and analogous motions.
 The term “machine gun” includes a bump-stock-type device, *i.e.,* a device that allows a semi-automatic firearm to shoot more than one shot with a single pull of the trigger by harnessing the recoil energy of the semi-automatic firearm to which it is affixed so that the trigger resets and continues firing without additional physical manipulation of the trigger by the shooter.

 *Manufacturer.* Any person engaged in the business of manufacturing firearms or ammunition.
 The term shall include any person who engages in such business on a part-time basis.

 *Mental institution.* Includes mental health facilities, mental hospitals, sanitariums, psychiatric facilities, and other facilities that provide diagnoses by licensed professionals of mental retardation or mental illness, including a psychiatric ward in a general hospital.

-*Misdemeanor crime of domestic violence.* (a) Is a Federal, State or local offense that:
+*Misdemeanor crime of domestic violence.* (1) Is a Federal, State or local offense that:

-(1) Is a misdemeanor under Federal or State law or, in States which do not classify offenses as misdemeanors, is an offense punishable by imprisonment for a term of one year or less, and includes offenses that are punishable only by a fine.
+(i) Is a misdemeanor under Federal, State, Tribal, or local law or, in States which do not classify offenses as misdemeanors, is an offense punishable by imprisonment for a term of one year or less, and includes offenses that are punishable only by a fine.
 (This is true whether or not the State statute specifically defines the offense as a “misdemeanor” or as a “misdemeanor crime of domestic violence.”
 The term includes all such misdemeanor convictions in Indian Courts established pursuant to 25 CFR part 11.);

-(2) Has, as an element, the use or attempted use of physical force (e.g., assault and battery), or the threatened use of a deadly weapon; and
+(ii) Has, as an element, the use or attempted use of physical force (e.g., assault and battery), or the threatened use of a deadly weapon; and

-(3) Was committed by a current or former spouse, parent, or guardian of the victim, by a person with whom the victim shares a child in common, by a person who is cohabiting with or has cohabited with the victim as a spouse, parent, or guardian, (e.g., the equivalent of a “common law” marriage even if such relationship is not recognized under the law), or a person similarly situated to a spouse, parent, or guardian of the victim (e.g., two persons who are residing at the same location in an intimate relationship with the intent to make that place their home would be similarly situated to a spouse).
+(iii) Was committed by a current or former spouse, parent, or guardian of the victim; by a person with whom the victim shares a child in common; by a person who is cohabiting with or has cohabited with the victim as a spouse, parent, or guardian, (*e.g.,* the equivalent of a “common law” marriage even if such relationship is not recognized under the law); by a person similarly situated to a spouse, parent, or guardian of the victim (*e.g.,* two persons who are residing at the same location in an intimate relationship with the intent to make that place their home would be similarly situated to a spouse); or by a person who has a current or recent former dating relationship with the victim.

-(b) A person shall not be considered to have been convicted of such an offense for purposes of this part unless:
+(2) A person shall not be considered to have been convicted of such an offense for purposes of this part unless:

-(1) The person is considered to have been convicted by the jurisdiction in which the proceedings were held.
+(i) The person is considered to have been convicted by the jurisdiction in which the proceedings were held.

-(2) The person was represented by counsel in the case, or knowingly and intelligently waived the right to counsel in the case; and
+(ii) The person was represented by counsel in the case, or knowingly and intelligently waived the right to counsel in the case; and

-(3) In the case of a prosecution for which a person was entitled to a jury trial in the jurisdiction in which the case was tried, either
+(iii) In the case of a prosecution for which a person was entitled to a jury trial in the jurisdiction in which the case was tried, either

-(i) The case was tried by a jury, or
+(A) The case was tried by a jury, or

-(ii) The person knowingly and intelligently waived the right to have the case tried by a jury, by guilty plea or otherwise.
+(B) The person knowingly and intelligently waived the right to have the case tried by a jury, by guilty plea or otherwise.

-(c) A person shall not be considered to have been convicted of such an offense for purposes of this part if the conviction has been expunged or set aside, or is an offense for which the person has been pardoned or has had civil rights restored (if the law of the jurisdiction in which the proceedings were held provides for the loss of civil rights upon conviction for such an offense) unless the pardon, expunction, or restoration of civil rights expressly provides that the person may not ship, transport, possess, or receive firearms, and the person is not otherwise prohibited by the law of the jurisdiction in which the proceedings were held from receiving or possessing any firearms.
+(3) A person shall not be considered to have been convicted of such an offense for purposes of this part if the conviction has been expunged or set aside, or is an offense for which the person has been pardoned or has had civil rights restored (if the law of the jurisdiction in which the proceedings were held provides for the loss of civil rights upon conviction for such an offense) unless the pardon, expunction, or restoration of civil rights expressly provides that the person may not ship, transport, possess, or receive firearms, and the person is not otherwise prohibited by the law of the jurisdiction in which the proceedings were held from receiving or possessing any firearms.

+(4)(i) Subject to paragraphs (4)(ii) and (iii) of this definition, a person shall not be considered to have been convicted of a misdemeanor crime of domestic violence against an individual in a dating relationship if the conviction was entered before June 25, 2022, has been expunged or set aside, or is an offense for which the person has been pardoned or has had firearm rights restored, unless the expungement, pardon, or restoration of rights expressly provides that the person may not ship, transport, possess, or receive firearms.

+(ii) In the case of a person who has not more than one conviction of a misdemeanor crime of domestic violence against an individual in a dating relationship, and is not otherwise prohibited under 18 U.S.C. chapter 44, the person shall not be disqualified from shipping, transport, possession, receipt, or purchase of a firearm under 18 U.S.C. chapter 44 if:

+(A) Five years have elapsed from the later of the judgment of conviction or the completion of the person's custodial or supervisory sentence, if any; and

+(B) The person has not subsequently been convicted of another such offense, or any misdemeanor under Federal, State, local, or Tribal law that has, as an element, the use or attempted use of physical force, or the threatened use of a deadly weapon, or any other offense that would disqualify the person under 18 U.S.C.
+922(g).

+(iii) Restoration under paragraph (4)(ii) of this definition only removes the disqualification from shipping, transport, possession, receipt, or purchase of a firearm under this part.
+Restoration under paragraph (4)(ii) is not available for a current or former spouse, parent, or guardian of the victim; a person with whom the victim shares a child in common; a person who is cohabiting with or has cohabited with the victim as a spouse, parent, or guardian; or a person similarly situated to a spouse, parent, or guardian of the victim.

 *National Firearms Act.* 26 U.S.C.
 Chapter 53.